cnerg/cnerg.github.com/source/people/post-doc-2012-mesh.rst

 Required experience
 ---------------------

+* Demonstrated knowledge of C++ & python in a linux environment
 * Development of scientific software for solving problems in physics and/or engineering
 * Familiarity with Monte Carlo radiation transport fundamentals
 * Strong oral and written communication skills